Airline Marketing and Advertising Use Cases from American Airlines, Ryanair, Air France, and Others

 Building a strong brand visibility with the help of commercials

-British Airways has always run powerful ads during.
+British Airways has always run powerful ads.
 It is a major UK carrier, considered an air symbol of Britain, like American Airlines for the US.
 And it’s also famous for its TV commercials, as some of them became advertising classics.

 British Airways 2019 commercial “Made in Britain”